zjamnik/WNtoEmail/README.md

         "hosting": "NF",                    // Hosting code, see "supportedHosting" "volumeChapterCount": 5,            // After how many new/unread chapters to send a new eBook, ignored if WebNovel is completed
-        "completedVolumeChapterCount": 50,  // How many chapters to pack per eBook "redownload": false                 // TODO: redownload all chapters, repack into volumes with completedVolumeChapterCount, do not send via email, intended for completed series archiving
+        "completedVolumeChapterCount": 50,  // How many chapters to pack per eBook "redownload": false                 // Redownload all chapters, repack into volumes with completedVolumeChapterCount, do not send via email, intended for completed series archiving
         "sendOnly": false,                  // TODO: only send epub files via email, for cases with external source of epub files
         "sendOnlyRegex": ""(?<volume>\\d*). (?<title>.*); (?<author>.*)"" // TODO: metadata regex for extracting information from filename for external sources
     },